MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/hyper-converged-solution-using-storage-spaces-direct.md

     New-NetQosTrafficClass "SMB" –Priority 3 –BandwidthPercentage 30 –Algorithm ETS
     ```

-### Step 2.3: Create a Hyper-V virtual switch
+### Step 2.3: Create a Hyper-V virtual switch (optional on disaggregated deployments)

 The Hyper-V virtual switch allows the physical NIC ports to be used for both the host and virtual machines (in a hyper-converged configuration) and enables RDMA from the host which allows for more throughput, lower latency, and less system (CPU) impact.
 The physical network interfaces are teamed using the Switch Embedded Teaming (SET) feature.
+This step is optional for disaggregated deployments.

 Do the following steps from a management system using *Enter-PSSession* to connect to each of the servers.